Materials-Data-Science-and-Informatics/PIDA/README.md

 Therefore,
 - a resource can be reliably referenced for future access by humans and software.
 - links to resources do not break.
-- researchers, their affiliations and their contributions become more easily discoverable.
+- researchers, their affiliations, and their contributions become more easily discoverable.
 - achieve one of the key elements in [FAIR principles](https://www.go-fair.org/fair-principles/).
 - support entities [disambiguation](https://en.wikipedia.org/wiki/Disambiguation_(disambiguation)),
   e.g., authors having the same name.